waywardphilosopher/lookingforwisdom/content/posts/carneades.md

 +++
 categories = ["Philosopher Files"] date = 2022-01-27T10:00:00Z
-description = ""
 draft = false
 image = "/images/No_Questions.jpg"
 slug = "carneades"
-summary = "The philosopher Carneades advocated giving up on ideas of truth and the good life, arguing that we should focus instead on what is plausible." tags = ["Philosopher Files"] title = "Sounds Plausible?
+description = "The philosopher Carneades advocated giving up on ideas of truth and the good life, arguing that we should focus instead on what is plausible." tags = ["Philosopher Files"] title = "Sounds Plausible?
 The Philosophy of Carneades"